 To fix common problems with your Xbox 360 S, check out the Xbox 360 S troubleshooting article.

-Released June 14, 2010 in North America, the newest member of the Xbox 360 line up brings some serious hardware upgrades to the table.
+Released June 14, 2010, in North America, the 360 S brings some serious hardware upgrades to the table.
 Smaller, lighter, and quieter than any previous model of the Xbox, the S comes standard with a 250 GB HDD, built-in Wi-Fi, and five USB 2.0 ports.
-The 360 S immediately stands apart from its predecessors due to a redesigned outer case.
-Sleek, sharp, and shiny, the Xbox 360 S is not to be mistaken for any other console.

 A long-awaited Xbox 360 upgrade found in the 360 S is the Valhalla motherboard.
 The CPU and GPU are both smaller, use less power, and are placed on the same die on the board.
 The new layout of the processors, along with a new heat sink and fan design, suggest that Microsoft has finally solved the infamous Red Ring of Death.